idprm/go-football-alert/README.md

 _Customer Interaction Management_

+1 : Live match ( Display USSD only )
+2 : Flash News ( Display USSD Only )
+3 : Credit Goal ( Not to live at lunch )
+4 : Predict and Win ( Not to live at lunch )
+5 : SMS Alerte ( Follow League and/or Team ) info sent via SMS
+6 : Pronostic : Data to be uploaded into CMS to be shared via SMS , there is two segment of sub in this service

 The basic features are listed below, so we will need these APIs to interface if available.

 - Check customer status to see if the customer is subscribed to the service or not